Jul 17, 2025

 Additional Things you need to know

-Only credit hours earned at other institutions which have either regional or institutional accreditation as recognized by the US Department of Education will transfer and be posted on the UALR transcript.
+Only credit hours earned at other institutions that have either regional or institutional accreditation as recognized by the US Department of Education will transfer and be posted on the UALR transcript.
 UA Little Rock will also transfer any courses from institutions with which we have a standing MOU.
 Grades and GPA do not transfer and are not calculated in the student’s GPA earned at UA Little Rock.

 IMPORTANT NOTE: UA Little Rock cannot accurately evaluate transfer hours, advise, release financial aid funding for which students may be eligible, or guarantee registration in degree-appropriate courses until ALL final admission credentials have been received and processed.